tomaszkane/strings/README.md

 ### Case conversion

 - pascalCaseToId
+  - "PostTag" is converted to "post-tag"
-- toPascalCase
+- toPascalCase `ToPascalCase`
+  - "Post tag" is converted to "PostTag"
-- toCamelCase
+- toCamelCase `toCamelCase`
+  - "Post tag" is converted to "postTag"

 ### Words and sentences